Manchester Forum in Linguistics (mFiL)

 Notification of acceptance

-We anticipate that notifications of acceptance will be sent via e-mail by 28 February 2018.
-Delayed notifications of acceptance were distributed on 5 March 2018.
+We anticipate that notifications of acceptance will be sent via e-mail by 11 February 2019.